ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-access-review.md

 - Have a [Microsoft SharePoint Premium - SharePoint Advanced Management](advanced-management.md) subscription
 - Run a non-government cloud tenant environment.
 Site access review isn't supported in government cloud environments such as GCCH/GCC-Moderate/DoD/Gallatin
 - Have admin credentials to access the SharePoint admin center to initiate an access review
-- Have site owners respond to the review requests, take necessary actions and complete the review
+- Have site owners respond to the review requests, take necessary actions, and complete the review

 ## How site access review works